 Location15-25 Regent Street, Chippendale

-From the architect.
+Text description provided by the architects.
 We recieved the new student quarters for Boston University by Tony Owen Partners and Silvester Fuller at 15-25 Regent Street, Chippendale.
 It is a unique design using fissures to provide maximum solar access to bedrooms as well as natural ventilation throughout the building.

 The eight-level, environmentally-efficient building can accommodate up to 164 students in a style to which scholars are not usually accustomed.
 It also has three lecture halls, a library, an Internet lounge, a rooftop terrace with a timber deck and an adjoining fully-equipped communal kitchen, plus cafe.Three years ago Boston University saw the need to improve accommodation and facilities for its visiting students, who pay around $17,000 for the semester.
 The design concept was by Silvester Fuller and was development through to completion by Tony Owen Partners.
 Construction was by Ceerose Pty Ltd.